 Can An Elderly Person Be Forced Into Care?

-If you’re willing to receive care in your own home, then there should be no conflict with family, friends and social workers.
+If you’re willing to receive care in your own home from a professional carer, then there should be no conflict with family, friends and social workers.
 If you feel strongly against moving to a residential care home then you can have professional care in your own home.

-However, Social Services do have a duty of care and so they have to assess your needs as an adult, and ensure any services that are required are in place.
-If you’re wondering can social services force someone into a care home the answer is only if your care needs are not being met.
+However, Social Services do have a duty of care and so they have to assess your needs as an older adult, and ensure any services that are required are in place.
+If you’re wondering can social services force someone into a care home the answer is only if your care needs are not being met in your home.
 Then they can place you in an environment where they believe your needs will be met.